-Sudanese Prime minister, Abdallah Hamdouk, has formed an investigation commission into the dismantling of the sit-in in front of the Military Head Quarters in the capital Khartoum calling for the end to the former regime.
+Sudanese Prime minister Abdallah Hamdouk has formed an investigation commission into the violent dismantling of the sit-in in front of the military command in Khartoum on June 3.

-Seven members have been chosen to be part of the comission, including a Supreme Court Judge, representatives of the respective Ministries of Justice, Defence, and Interior Affairs, an independent individual, and two independent lawyers.
+Seven members have been chosen to be part of the commission, including a Supreme Court Judge, representatives of the Ministries of Justice, Defence, and Interior Affairs, and two independent lawyers.

 The commission will act within the framework of the Inquiry Act of 1954.
 It is entitled to seek support from whom and when it deems appropriate, including African countries and organisations, along with support from families or legal representatives of those killed during the uprising.